qmeng222/react-app/ReadMe.md

    - Building components:
      - Note: a React component cannot return more than one element unless wrapped all children with <div></div> or <Fragment></Fragment> or `<></>` to create a single parent element.
      - JSX expressions must have one parent element.
-   - Rendering list in markup with JSX:
+   - Render list in markup with JSX:
      - JSX (JavaScript XML) is a syntactic sugar for function calls and object creation in JavaScript.
      - In JSX, we can only use html elements or other React components.
    - Conditional rendering: